2020 Commonwealth Environmental Leadership Awards

 Secretary John Kerry has dedicated his life to public service.
 He served the Commonwealth in a number of roles – as District Attorney for Middlesex County, Lieutenant Governor of Massachusetts, U.S. Senator for Massachusetts, and U.S. Secretary of State.
 Throughout his tenure, he tackled issues like combating acid rain as Lieutenant Governor, bringing attention to the warming planet to the U.N. as a Senator, and working with foreign governments to spearhead numerous efforts to combat climate change as Secretary of State.
 Notably, Secretary Kerry was a key architect of the Paris Climate Accord, signing the historic agreement to reduce carbon emissions in 2016.

-This year, Secretary Kerry launched World War Zero, a coalition of unlikely allies joining a global mobilization against the climate crisis.
+In 2019, Secretary Kerry launched World War Zero, a coalition of unlikely allies joining a global mobilization against the climate crisis.
 This group includes scientists, CEOs, military leaders, activists, artists, entertainers, political leaders from both sides of the aisle, business and industry leaders, and many more want to tackle this crisis.
 The coalition focuses on public education and community engagement to activate climate action at the massive and urgent scale necessary to win this war.
 Bringing together influencers like celebrities and politicians will help this message reach a broad, global audience.
 Messengers will make connections between climate change and the economy, jobs, and national security.

 The League of Conservation Voters Education Fund